Yearnsmith/tmplt/readme.md

 ### keywords

-currently tmplt has one keyword: currentPage.
+currently tmplt has one keyword: `currentPage`.

 This allows your executed code to see which file is currently being processed.